iptooth/minishell/README.md

 # minishell
-simple bash shell written in C
+This project involves writing your own bash shell implementation in C